 Jean-Paul Schaack – Member of the Board

-Jean-Paul Schaack, an MBA retiree since 2007, spent most of his career from 1982 to 2007 in the steel industry with ArcelorMittal Canada or its predecessor companies.
-As Director of Strategic Planning of that company, he was instrumental in the creation of four joint venture subsidiaries of which he also became a director.
-Later, as Vice President, he was responsible for the Purchasing and Environment division, where his focus was principally on the efficient purchase and optimal usage of raw materials and energy, during which time he was involved in several due diligence studies and acquisitions.
+Jean-Paul Schaack, retired since 2008, spent most of his career from 1982 to 2007 in the steel industry with ArcelorMittal Canada or its predecessor companies.
+As Manager and later Vice President, Planning, of that company, he was instrumental in the creation of four joint venture subsidiaries of which he also became a director.
+Later, he also became responsible for Purchasing and Environment where his focus was principally on the efficient purchase and optimal usage of raw materials and energy.
+During this period, he participated in several due diligence studies and acquisitions.
 He also sat on the board of industrial associations of energy intensive companies.
-Prior to joining the steel industry, Jean-Paul Schaack was a consultant for SNC-Lavalin Group Inc., where he participated in numerous feasibility studies on industrial and power projects in Canada and overseas.
-He obtained his engineering degree from the École des Mines de Paris (France) and a master’s degree in management sciences from the University of Waterloo (Ontario).
+Prior to joining the steel industry, from 1972 to 1982, Jean-Paul Schaack was a consultant with SNC Inc., where he participated in numerous feasibility studies of industrial and power projects in Canada and overseas.
+He obtained his engineering degree from the École des Mines de Paris (France) and a master’s degree in Management Sciences from the University of Waterloo (Ontario).